brickstool/ansible-role-nomad/README.md

 * The `unzip` system package

 For the target hosts/environment:
-* Linux OS
+* Linux
-* systemd
+* `systemd`
-* A Consul cluster
+* Consul cluster
 * (Optional) A Vault cluster with the PKI secrets engine enabled

 ## Dependencies

-If you do not already have a Consul cluster installed and configured, you can use my [Ansible role for consul](https://github.com/brickstool/ansible-role-consul) which can do this for you.
+If you do not already have a Consul cluster installed and configured, you can use my [Ansible role for consul](https://github.com/brickstool/ansible-role-consul) to create one.

-If you want to use consul-template, then you will also require that too  - my [Ansible role for consul-template](https://github.com/brickstool/ansible-role-consul-template) will do this for you.
+If you want to use `consul-template`, then you will also require that too  - my [Ansible role for `consul-template`](https://github.com/brickstool/ansible-role-consul-template) will do this for you.

 You can install both roles via `ansible-galaxy` like so: